davidhuser/dhis2-pk/README.md

 * Either pass arguments for a server / username / password or it make it read from a `dish.json` file as described in [baosystems/dish2](https://github.com/baosystems/dish2#configuration).
 * Get help on using arguments, e.g.`dhis2-pk-share --help`
+* Windows is supported, however _do not use single apostrophes_: Install PowerShell Terminal OR use double apostrophes (") OR use no apostrophes at all (no problem when not using white spaces in filters)

 ---